gabonator/Work-in-progress/ImageProcessing/TypoCnc/readme.md

 - Export to G-code
 - User interface for entering text, font, size and drill diameter with realtime rendering - Using [opentype.js](http://nodebox.github.io/opentype.js/)
 - User interface for configuring the depth of drilling / multiple passes drilling
+- Optimization of polylines to lines and arcs (experimental, need to be improved)
+- Multiple fonts
+- Cutting rectangle

 Task list:
-- Optimization of polylines to lines and arcs
 - Optimization of shapes order
+- Custom dept

 ![Image 1](sample.png)